gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ## Conclusion

 Gear provides a reusable [library](https://github.com/gear-dapps/gear-lib/tree/master/lib/src/non_fungible_token) with core functionality for the gNFT protocol.
 By using object composition, that library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.

-A source code of the Gear NFT smart contract example based on `gear-lib` is available on GitHub: [gear-dapps/non-fungible-token](https://github.com/gear-dapps/non-fungible-token).

-See also an example of the smart contract testing implementation based on `gtest`: [gear-dapps/non-fungible-token/tests](https://github.com/gear-dapps/non-fungible-token/tree/master/tests).

 For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).